Tlots/TF2-Currency-Tracker-py/README.md

 steamID = "76561198285260753" # Your Steam64 ID
 ```
 Now save the it and double click it (double click tracker.py)

+**Common sense: It will send the changes work as long as you're running the program**

 # Common Errors: